shubhamavl/SuspensionPCB_CAN_WPF/DISTRIBUTION_GUIDE.md

 2. Run `SuspensionPCB_CAN_WPF.exe`
 3. Verify it works correctly
 4. Check that it creates `Data/` and `Logs/` folders
+5. Confirm that `SuspensionPCB_Updater.exe` exists next to `SuspensionPCB_CAN_WPF.exe`
+6. From inside the app, click **Check for Updates** in the header and verify that the update check completes without errors (it will only offer an update if a newer GitHub Release exists)

 ### Step 5: Distribute